top of page

 Are whitening strips bad for your teeth?

-You've likely strolled past those whitening strips at your local convenience store and thought, "Hmm why not give that a try?".
-While whitening strips have surged in popularity as a convenient at-home solution for whitening, there are some drawbacks to consider.
+You've probably strolled past those whitening strips at your local convenience store and thought, "Hmm why not give that a try?".
+Although whitening strips have become very popular as an easy solution for whitening, there are some important drawbacks to consider.

 bottom of page